Blendify/blender-manual/blender_docs/manual/compositing/types/color/color_balance.rst

 ======

 Factor
-   Controls the amount of influence the node exerts on the output image Color
+   Controls the amount of influence the node exerts on the output image.
+Color
    Standard image input.